All Episodes

 And they're the ones that have been succumbing in the big numbers.

-And by the way, you know they're rationing there, too.
+And by the way, you know, they're rationing there, too.

 I think that will happen.

-Let me ask you about your comments and your message of the day that you never send me, you give it to everyone else but me.
+Let me ask you about your comments and your message of the day that you never sent me.

-But uh, I want to ask you, you know, you were right pointing out that fake Jake Tapper over there at Fake News CNN, you know, retweets this this vicious, you know, attack from a Trump hater.
+But I want to ask you, you know, you were right pointing out that fake Jake Tapper over there at Fake News CNN, you know, retweets this vicious, you know, attack from a Trump hater.

 You know, they're saying that Mr. Trump is insane, literally, completely.

-Now, I've been playing, I played earlier in the program.
+Now, I've been playing, I played earlier in the program, I won't do it again now.

 But all of the they have not stopped hating Donald Trump throughout a national pandemic.